FethiEfe/TodoList/README.md

+My changes to Readme from week 1 were erased.
+Will fix once I get a solution.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.